augustinewafula/online-pastpapers/README.md

 * Run ` php artisan migrate `
 * Done !!!

+## Note
-Make sure to add ` php artisan schedule:run ` to cron job to run jobs
+To process queues, make sure to add ` php artisan schedule:run ` to cron jobs or run the ` automate.sh ` file incase of windows server